““The story of family farming underscores a legacy of sustainability.””

 Long Green Farms Inc has partnered with Maryland Department of Agriculture to install a methane digestor.
 A methane digestor can reduce nutrients needed for crops by making more efficient utilization of the nutrients in the digested manure, produce energy, and treat food waste by making those nutrients more plant available through the digestive process.
 A methane digestor converts animal waste to energy.

-Long Green Farms Inc will power the farm through the energy produced and place the excess electricity on the grid for community consumption.
-Construction is underway!
+Long Green Farms Inc is powering the farm through the energy produced and placing the excess electricity on the grid for community consumption.
+The digester is was turned on Fall of 2025!